CanHub/Android-Image-Cropper/README.md

 ### [2.
 Using CropView](./sample/src/main/kotlin/com/canhub/cropper/sample/SampleUsingImageView.kt)

-- Add `CropImageView` into your activity
+**Note:** This is the only way forward, add `CropImageView` into your own activity and do whatever you wish.
+Checkout the sample for more details.

 ```xml
 <!-- Image Cropper fill the remaining available height -->